-As a former monk and long-term peace and environmental activist, Satish Kumar has been a pilgrim of positive change on the planet since a very young age.
+As a former monk and long-term peace and environmental visionary, Satish Kumar has been a pilgrim of positive change on the planet since a very young age.
 He was just nine when he left his family home in India to become a Jain Monk.
-At age 18, Satish read a book by Mahatma Ghandi and his life with the Jains was interrupted by a calling to flee the order and carry the message of non-violence out into the world–campaigning for land reform in India and working to turn Gandhi’s vision of a renewed India and a peaceful world into reality.
+At age 18, Satish read a book by Mahatma Gandhi and his life with the Jains was interrupted by a calling to flee the order and carry the message of non-violence out into the world–campaigning for land reform in India and working to turn Gandhi’s vision of a renewed India and a peaceful world into reality.

-Several years later after reading a newspaper article about Bertrand Russell’s civil disobedience against the atomic bomb, Satish and friend EP Menon felt similarly called to embark upon a 8,000 mile “peace walk” from India to the four nuclear capitals of the world.
-Carrying no money and depending on the kindness and hospitality of strangers, they walked from India to America, via Moscow, London and Paris, to deliver a humble packet of ‘peace tea’ to the then leaders of the world’s four nuclear powers.
+Several years later, after reading a newspaper article about Bertrand Russell’s civil disobedience against the atomic bomb, Satish and friend EP Menon felt similarly called to embark upon an 8,000 mile ‘peace walk’ from India to the four nuclear capitals of the world.
+Carrying no money and depending on the kindness and hospitality of strangers, they walked from India to America, via Moscow, London, and Paris, to deliver a humble packet of ‘peace tea’ to the then leaders of the world’s four nuclear powers.

-UPLIFT: What does it mean to be of service and how have you experienced service as a empowering path to a new world?
+UPLIFT: What does it mean to be of service and how have you experienced service as an empowering path to a new world?

 We are all together and our job is to be healers.
 Not fighters, but healers.
 So our actions come from the strength and resilient position of compassion.
-Buddha was an activist.
-Jesus was an activist.
-Ghandi, Martin Luther King, these are our heroes and they all acted from that position of love and compassion.
+Buddha was an activist [of love].
+Jesus was an activist [of love].
+Gandhi, Martin Luther King, these are our heroes and they all acted from that position of love and compassion.

 Satish Kumar explains that despite the world’s many problems and challenges, it is actually Love that sustains life.

-A pilgrim is an activist.
+A pilgrim is an activist [of love].
 An activist is an optimist.
 Without optimism, there is no true activism.
-Without hope there is no activism.
-For me there is no tension between activism and optimism.
+Without hope, there is no activism.
+For me, there is no tension between activism and optimism.
 We are all pilgrims.

 And so service… it’s a kind of offering ourselves.
 Making ourselves available.
 It’s happening through us, not from us.
-Like Kalil Kabran said, “Children come through you. not from you.
+Like Kahlil Gibran said, “Children come through you.
+Not from you.
 They are not your children.
 They are life’s longing for itself.”
 So, the Small School, the Shumacher College, Resurgence, ORGANIC INDIA, they are life’s longing for itself.
 They come through us.

 In the same way, this UPLIFT movement is coming through this wonderful group of people.
 All of YOU.
 You are being the instrument of making this wonderful great movement around the world.